 - Read the paint can label on re-coating time.
 There is a minimum and a maximum.
 If you wait too long, you have to sand between coats.

 Walls?
 Painting plywood walls are the same as painting any walls after the prep is done.
-Choose the thicker nap when you get your painting roller cover: about 1 inch.
+Choose painting roller cover: about 1 inch.
 People will not know you have painted plywood walls.

-Paint will not fill tiny cracks, but adding Floetrol for water-based paints or Penetrol for oil-based paints helps the paint to “flow,” smoothing out the “grain” plus brush marks totally disappear.
-The thicker Kilz Over Armor is good for this too.
+Paint will not fill tiny cracks, but adding for water-based paints for oil-based paints helps the paint to “flow,” smoothing out the “grain” plus brush marks totally disappear.
+The thicker is good for this too.

 Those websites telling you to ‘brush with the grain’ or ‘brush against the grain’)?
 Bunk.
 Does not matter at all.
 Primer is key: do it well.
 That’s it.